stennety/mywebsite/_posts/2024-02-20-Experimenting-with-Synthetic-Data-from-Large-Models.md

 ---
 layout: post
-title: Hacking on a paper; "Learning directly from Large Models"
+title: Learning from Learning directly from Large Models (a hackathon project)
 excerpt: This is surprisingly quick, and speed of experimentation is magical.
 A practical look at our hackathon project.
 ---